MetOffice/CDDS/docs/operational_procedure/cmip7.md

     - [x] You belong to the `cdds-data` group.

         !!! tip
-            Type `groups` on the command line to print the groups a user is in.
+            Type `groups` on the command line to print the groups you're in.

     - [x] You have write permissions to `moose:/adhoc/projects/cdds/` on MASS.